India forges compromise among divided world powers at the G20 summit in a diplomatic win for Modi

 ——

-Associated Press writers Krutika Pathi and Adam Schreck contributed to this report.
+Associated Press writers Krutika Pathi and Adam Schreck, and Joanna Kozlowska in London contributed to this report.